 Having never run in or around the Bendigo area, I thought why not.

 Winter means someone is bound to get sick, and well now it’s my turn.

 It started off as a scratchy throat.
-Then it turned to an earache, which for me is always referred pain from my throat.
+Then it turned to an earache, which for me always referred to pain from my throat.

 Then I woke up, and I just simply couldn’t.
 A day of bed rest was needed.

-I finally finished my poncho, only to discover it’s a bit too small.
+I finally finished my poncho, only to discover it was a bit too small.

 So yes, I’m annoyed.
 Kayla gets a new poncho.
 Me, well I’ve decided I’m going to make a shrug instead.